Getting outside and breathing in fresh air is always a good thing, especially during these times.

 Historic spots such as Fairchild Tropical Botanic Garden, Deering Estate, Vizcaya Museum & Gardens, The Kampong and Pinecrest Gardens are just a few we suggest.

-Please keep in mind: Face coverings and social distancing are required practices at all the gardens mentioned below.
-It is suggested you visit a location’s website before venturing out for details on safety regulations.
+Please keep in mind: Many places require facial coverings and social distancing.
+We suggest you visit a location’s website before venturing out for details on safety regulations.

 Stroll through the multi-acre lush landscape.
 Enjoy a tropical rainforest, a multitude of orchid species, native flora and fauna and a host of palm varietals.
 Pack a picnic to enjoy in the shade or along one of the many ponds.
 Colorful works by glass sculptor Dale Chihuly dot the landscape.